Release Date: October 2022 (U.K.), 2023 (U.S.)

 Multiple variants of the van going on sale.
 Both Europe and the U.S. appear to be getting commercial variants for services like product delivery, called the ID Buzz Cargo.

 The only pricing information we have right now is from Germany, with the ID.Buzz starting at €64,581.
 That works out to $68,861 when converted to U.S. dollars, but we can expect the van to cost noticeably less on account of the German price including the 19% tax rate.
 Sources speaking to CNET Cars (opens in new tab) claim that the van will start at $55,000 in the United States.

 Europe will also get a six seat model with all passengers facing forwards, with information screens in the seat in front.
 The U.S. model will also get a passenger model, but layout will be different since two of the rear seats will be facing the rear of the van.

-There are two builds, one with rear-wheel drive and 200 horsepower, and the other with all-wheel drive and 200 horsepower.
+There are two ID Buzz models confirmed right now.
+One is set to come with rear-wheel drive and 200 horsepower, and the other with all-wheel drive and 300 horsepower.

 VW ID Buzz design